1coderookie/KobraGoNeoInsights/docs/hardware/axes.md

     **Disassembling:**
     - First, you should somehow fixate the gantry of the x-axis to get the load off of the lead screw.
 You can do so by e.g. putting two soupcans onto the bed, each on one side (left/right) and then lower the gantry until it rests onto them.
 Or you can move the gantry up and fixate it with some velcro straps or cable ties as shown in the picture below. <br> ![Parked x-axis gantry](../assets/images/axes_x-gantry-cableties_web.jpg)
-    - Now unplug the cable from the stepper motor, just to be on the safe side.
+    - Now unplug the wire from the stepper motor, just to be on the safe side.
 The printer itself is also switched off of course.
     - Loosen the two screws at the coupler which conects the motor shaft and the lead screw.
     - Now you can turn the lead screw by hand to screw it out of the anti-backlash nut.
 After you completely took it out, dismount the anti-backlash nut from the holder at the frame as well.
       If you fixated the x-axis gantry at the top like shown in the picture above, you can also just screw the lead screw a bit higher into the anti-backlash nut so that it comes out of the coupler and then you just dismount the anti-backlash nut from the holder at the frame.
 After that you can take out the lead screw with the nut still on and take off the nut then.